philipstarkey/bitbucket-hg-exporter/README.md

 This is a bit of a hack, but allows you to merge two unrelated git repos (effectively)
 7. Push the merged repo back to the actual wiki: `git push wiki master`

+This tool also doesn't yet save downloads.
+The JSON files from the BitBucket API and the associated downloads are not going to be saved or archived.
+GitHub will use tags as releases though, and create new tar.gz/zip bundles for each tag and list them under releases.
+If you have "downloads" under BitBucket, you should check to see what is missing after import.

 ### Does this tool handle author attributions?
 You can specify a mapping between BitBucket and GitHub accounts.
 This will be used in the BitBucket archive template and also any issues imported to GitHub.